There's a quaint little fishing village in southwest Florida with a cool vibe and a whole lotta color goin' on.

 Residents literally took a paint brush and palette, and reenergized their town with bright, tropical colors, and today enjoy the well-deserved reputation as a funky artist community that still fishes, a lot.
 Though still laid-back, I dare you to drive straight through without being tempted to get out of your car and see what's around.

 Mat-la-SHAY or MAT-la-shay.
 However you say it, it sort of rolls off the tongue with as much twang as you're willing to give it.

-You won't find a trace of neutral, organic design or South Beach chic, nor the whitewashed beach style of neighbors Sanibel and Captiva, just a stones throw away.
+You won't find a trace of neutral, organic design or South Beach chic, or the whitewashed beach style of neighboring Sanibel and Captiva, just a stones throw away.
 No, Matlacha packs a vibrant punch of raucous, in-your-face color, where neon trumps pastel and seashells become sculpture.
-Each time I visit, it's more colorful than the last, and residents are hoping the momentum continues.
+Each time I visit, it's more colorful than the last.

 The waters all around the islands of southwest Florida, and especially Pine Island and Matlacha Pass are teeming with so many varieties of fish, colorful wading and shore birds, it's no surprise anglers have long regarded the area as some of the best fishing in the world.
 Whether from your own boat or rental, or from the bridge - also known as "The Fishingest Bridge in the U.S.A." - there's always a great place to drop a line.